Keck-DataReductionPipelines/KPF-Pipeline/docs/source/info/data_format.rst

 Keywords related to dark current (starting with FLX) are only added for 2D files of Dark observations (no illumination and exposure time > 0).
 The regions for those keywords refer to the CCD coordinates where the dark current measurements were made (using modules/quicklook/arc/analyze_2d.py).
 The image below (click to enlarge) shows the regions and dark current estimates for a 2D spectrum taken when the dark current was high.

 Keywords related to the Guider are only added for 2D files that have Guider data products.
 Similar for Exposure Meter data products.

+Keywords related to L0 amplifier-image statistics (e.g., MEDGRN1) are only added to 2D files.
+A robust estimator of data dispersion width is sigma = 0.5 * (P84 - P16), equivalent to one standard deviation for normally distributed data.

 .. image:: dark_current_example.png
    :alt: Image of KPF Green CCD showing regions where dark current is measured